International Game Technology (1975–2015): 2001–2012

 In November 2010, the Company celebrated the production of its two millionth slot machine.

 Late 2010 also saw the creation of an Interactive division within IGT dedicated to further building its online and mobile gaming presence.
-IGT's WagerWorks and Million-2-1 groups merged into a single global division headquartered in San Francisco, California.
+IGT's Wager Works and Million-2-1 groups merged into a single global division headquartered in San Francisco, California.
 This new division provides gaming products to online and mobile markets in regulated, legal markets globally.
 The year ended with a substantial go-live for both IGT's network systems products and games.
-The new casino resort The Cosmopolitan of Las Vegas opened floor-wide in sbX; the majority floor share of games; plus, an entire suite of IGT Advantage system products.
+The new casino resort, Cosmopolitan of Las Vegas, opened floor-wide in sbX; the majority floor share of games; plus, an entire suite of IGT Advantage system products.

 IGT acquired Entraction in 2011.
-A poker network with headquarters in Stockholm, Sweden.
+It was a poker network and video game developer with headquarters in Stockholm, Sweden.
 It also acquired Double Down in 2012, a Facebook game company with its headquarters in Seattle.

 2013–present

 In January 2013, IGT filed its preliminary proxy materials and indicated that it had received a Notice of Intent to Nominate four director candidates for election to the IGT Board at the Company's 2013 Annual Meeting through The Ader Group, run by Jason Ader.
 The intent of the notice was to inform IGT and its shareholders of a proxy battle that was going to take place, and that the Ader group's nominees include the slot-machine maker's former chief executive Charles Mathewson, and Jason Ader himself.

 Following the initial release by IGT, The Ader Group issued a statement claiming that IGT relayed inaccurate information concerning Jason Ader and the Ader Group's proxy fight.
 The initial filing with the Securities and Exchange Commission by IGT suggested that Ader's group seeks election to the board, as Ader and Mathewson control 3 percent of IGT, (8.05 million shares), and they are seeking additional proxies for the company's 2013 annual shareholder meeting to put Mathewson back on the board IGT.
 IGT maintained its original statement.

 On January 11, 2013, the Ader Group filed its proxy indicating that it had nominated three people for the IGT board, of which Jason Ader was not one of the candidates.
-The proxy statement charged IGT has lost value as a result of the decisions and direction of its leadership.
+The proxy statement claimed that IGT had lost value as a result of the decisions and direction of its leadership.

 The Ader Group filed its action letter outlining its reasons for the proxy fight and urging stockholders to vote for the Gold slate on January 28, 2013.

 In July 2014, Italian gaming equipment company Gtech agreed to acquire IGT for a total of $6.4 billion, including $4.7 billion in cash and $1.7 billion in assumed debt.
 The companies would be combined under a new holding company based in the United Kingdom and the Gtech name would be dropped.

-On April 7, 2015, Gtech completed its merger with IGT, the new merger was named as International Game Technology PLC.
+On April 7, 2015, Gtech completed its merger with IGT, the new merger was named International Game Technology PLC.